Police Arrest 88-Year-Old Ezra James, Accuse Him Of Burning Raccoon Alive For Eating His Mangoes

 “I threw some gasoline on him and lit a match,” he said.

-James maintained that the animal was a nuisance, and as well as eating his mangoes, could have given him rabies by biting him.
+James maintained that the animal was a nuisance, and aside from eating his mangoes, could have given him rabies by biting him.

 But as the raccoon burned alive in a metal trap, a neighbor found out what James had done and called 911.
 When police arrived on the scene, the raccoon had still not died, and an officer reportedly shot the animal to put it out of its misery.

-The police then arrested James on a charge of animal cruelty and set a $2000 bond for him.
+The police then arrested James on a charge of animal cruelty and set a $2,000 bond for him.
 James, who is from Jamaica, didn’t know that authorities had the right to euthanize the animal and that he didn’t need to burn the raccoon to get rid of it.
-Although now free since his bond has been met met, James is angry with his neighbor who called 911.
+Although now free since his bond has been met, James is angry with his neighbor who called 911.

 “She’s a wicked woman,” James said.